HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 **NOTE**: For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official Oracle's [docker-images](https://github.com/oracle/docker-images).

 **IMPORTANT**: Before deploying Service Director a namespace with the name "servicedirector" must be created.
-You have to deploy the file [namespace.yaml](../namespace.yaml).
-In order to deploy the namespace run
+In order to generate the namespace, run:

-    kubectl create -f namespace.yaml
+    kubectl create namespace servicedirector

 ### 2. Deploy CouchDB